Leonie Aviat: Life

 Léonie Aviat was born in Sézanne on 16 September 1844 to shopkeepers Theodore Aviat and Emilie Caillot; she was baptized on 17 September in the local parish church.

-In 1845 she attended a convent school of the Order of the Visitation of Holy Mary in Troyes as a boarder.
-While attending the school from 1845 to 1860 she was taught – and received spiritual guidance – from Marie de Sales Chappuis (the superior) and the chaplain Louis Brisson.
+When she was eleven, she attended a convent school of the Order of the Visitation of Holy Mary in Troyes as a boarder.
+While attending the school, she was taught – and received spiritual guidance – from Marie de Sales Chappuis (the superior) and the chaplain Louis Brisson.
 Aviat received both her First Communion and her Confirmation from Bishop of Troyes, Pierre-Louis Coeur, on 2 July 1856.

 Both her parents wanted her to wed a certain rich man, and when Aviat announced her intention to become a religious, her father voiced his opposition.
 In 1866 she made a spiritual retreat for discernment regarding her future.
 She approached both Brisson and Chappuis who advised her to wait.
 This vocation solidified further when she visited one of the factories where glasses were made and repaired in Sézanne: the sight of the workman doing their jobs under their supervisor inspired her to be with them to counsel and guide them towards God while affirming the importance of their work.

 Brisson was concerned for the men and women who had moved from the rural areas to the industrialized cities to find work in factories and textile mills.
 These people were often homeless and so it prompted him to consider the establishment of a new religious congregation dedicated to assist them.
 He consulted with Aviat, hoping that she would aid him in this endeavor.
 She began her path to the religious life on 11 April 1866, together with her friend Lucie Caneut, a former boarding school companion.
 Aviat and Brisson together founded the Oblate Sisters of St. Francis de Sales on 30 October 1868 and to oversee the education of girls.

 On 30 October 1868 – with Caneut (who became Jeanne-Marie) – she received the habit of the new congregation from Bishop Gaspard Mermillod, along with the religious name Françoise de Sales.
 She went on to establish parish schools and a female boarding school in Paris, along with guiding the workers, keeping them employed during the Franco-Prussian War, and aiding Alsacian immigrants following the war's end.
 Aviat made the profession of her vows on 11 October 1871 to Monsignor de Ségur.
 She became the first Superior General of this congregation and served two terms in office, the first being from 20 September 1872 until 8 October 1879, when she gladly stepped down.
 On one occasion in 1873 she was credited with curing the abscessed heel bone of a postulant, using a relic of St. Francis de Sales.